 Rev. Dr. Frederick J. Streets was inducted into the Connecticut Academy of Arts and Sciences, fall, 2013.

-Rev. Dr. Frederick J. Streets was appointed Visiting Professor in the Department of Social Work and Latino Community Practice at the University of Saint Jospeh, West Hartford, Connecticut, fall, 2013.
+Rev. Dr. Frederick J. Streets was appointed Visiting Professor in the Department of Social Work and Latino Community Practice at the University of Saint Jospeh, West Hartford, Connecticut, fall, 2013 and served until June, 2015.

 The role of Clergy in Helping the Mentally Ill.
 New York Times.
 Monday April 28, 2014.